Reply to critical reviews to win respect and credibility, show off your customer service, and demonstrate that you care about your customers.

 How do I respond to reviews?

-To respond to reviews, log in to your Trustpilot Business Account and select Service Reviews.
-You can reply to a particular review by clicking on the flag icon marked Reply.
+To respond to reviews, log in to your Trustpilot Business Account and select Reviews then Service reviews.
+You can reply to a particular review by clicking on the icon marked Reply.